 Sure, it helps when your dad is Rhett Akins.
 Growing up with a successful country singer-songwriter to help show you the musical ropes and make introductions is invaluable.
 But at the same time, it brings a lot of expectations.
 Through seven studio albums (two are set for 2022 release), Thomas Rhett managed to turn those expectations on their head and create his own brand of crossover country.

-In just a few years since his debut record, the Big Machine Label Group artist created a tour de force, headlining his own tour and earning a reputation as an outsider from the inside.
-He's certainly become the cream of the crop of his bro-country class (which includes folks like Cole Swindell, Dustin Lynch, Justin Moore, and Brantley Gilbert).
-Thomas Rhett suddenly finds himself nominated for awards with superstars like Jason Aldean, Keith Urban, Luke Bryan, and Dierks Bentley.
-And let's not forget his recent duet with Kelsea Ballerini, "Center Point Road."
+In just a few years since his debut record in 2013, the Big Machine Label Group artist created a tour de force, headlining his own tours and earning a reputation as an outsider from the inside.
+He's certainly become the cream of the crop of his bro-country class (which includes folks like Cole Swindell, Florida Georgia Line, and Justin Moore).
+Thomas Rhett suddenly finds himself nominated for awards with superstar entertainers like Jason Aldean and Keith Urban, even winning Male Artist of the Year at the 2021 ACM Awards.

 It definitely didn't come without the usual "that's not country music" controversy, similar to Sam Hunt's meteoric rise.
 But his throngs of adoring fans certainly don't seem to care what you call it, and neither should he.
 From heartfelt ballads to small-town anthems, let's take a look at the top 15 Thomas Rhett songs through his brief but impressive career.